leafac/obs-cli/README.md

 ```

 obs-cli is a thin wrapper around [obs-websocket-js](https://github.com/haganbmj/obs-websocket-js), which in turn is a wrapper around [obs-websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/).
 Read the documentations for those projects to learn more about what you can do with obs-cli.
 In particular, [here’s the list of possible requests](https://github.com/Palakis/obs-websocket/blob/4.x-current/docs/generated/protocol.md).

+obs-cli is similar in spirit (and equal in name) to [this other project](https://github.com/muesli/obs-cli).
+The main differences are: 1.
+It’s written in Node.js instead of Go; and 2.
+It [supports authentication](https://github.com/muesli/obs-cli/issues/2) and seems to support a wider variety of requests (everything that obs-websocket itself provides).